-There’s a lot we don’t know about what it will be like this fall as we all learn to live with COVID-19.
+There’s a lot we don’t know about what life will be like as we all learn to live with COVID-19.
 But there’s one thing we can say for sure: active, outdoor play is exactly what our kids need right now.

 Our kids need time for quiet contemplation away from the constant distraction of screens.
 Active, unstructured play outdoors gives kids time to innovate, think, reflect, and just be alone with their thoughts.
 It also gives children a healthy way to work through their fears, feelings, and understanding of this pandemic [PDF].